 Gas Patio Heaters (also known as Flame Patio Heaters) provide both warmth and light that is perfect for those evenings when the chilly air arrives before you and your guests are ready to finish.
 The gas patio heaters that we offer here at Heat Outdoors provide a clean and safe way to enjoy your outdoor area for longer alfresco evenings.

-There are various types of garden patio heaters which can be fuelled by gas.
-These can range from free standing, fixed/plumbed into the ground, table models, wall units, and pit/basket types.
-Due to the ease of use and versatility, one of the most popular types is the free standing gas heater; of course there are many varieties of gas heaters on the market but when choosing your heater it is important to consider the following points: Power output; Safety; Heat Control.
-For more information see below:
+There are a wide range of flame patio heaters which can be fuelled by gas.
+These can range from free standing, fixed/plumbed into the ground, table models, wall units, and pit/basket gas heaters.
+Due to the ease of use and versatility of gas, one of the most popular types is the free standing gas heater; of course there are many varieties of gas heaters on the market but when choosing your heater it is important to consider power output, safety and heat control; all of which vary by each gas heater model.

-This can be described in KW or BTU/h's (British Thermal Unit).
+Gas Patio Heaters can have the power output described in KW or BTU/h's (British Thermal Unit).
 It is worth checking the BTU's, this is the engine size and a more accurate way of understanding how much heat will be generated.
 Table models often have low output; standing models should have a min 35,000 BTU up to 45,000BTU.
-Anything higher will only marginally increase the available heat but will cost more to run!
+Anything higher will only marginally increase the available heat your gas heater provides but will use more gas and cost more to run!

-Garden patio heaters fitted with a flame failure device are common now.
+Gas Patio Heaters fitted with a flame failure device are common now.
 Not all models though are fitted with a tilt safety shut-off.
 This device will cut the supply of gas should the heater lean/tip over.
-It is unadvisable to situate garden patio heaters on a slope, they should be placed on firm, level ground.
+It is unadvisable to situate gas patio heaters on a slope, they should be placed on firm, level ground.
 But should someone try to move the heater when it's lit then the tilt switch will cut the gas supply.